The New Hiring Reality: How AI Is Changing the Way Startups Recruit, Train, and Keep Talent

 Olivia Cowan from NextLink Labs suggests hiring an operations leader early.
 "They can organize the team and make the most of your current resources," she explains.

-Tip: If one task takes more than 20 hours a week or slows down other work, it is time to hire someone new.
+Tip: If one task takes more than 20 hours a week or slows down other work, it is time to hire someone new and to revisit your workforce planning framework.

 2. How AI Is Changing Hiring Needs

-The Indianapolis Business Journal reports that AI is changing how jobs are created and filled.
+The Indianapolis Business Journal reports that AI hiring trends are changing how jobs are created and filled.
 Some employers use AI to do tasks that people used to handle, while others use automated systems that make it harder for real candidates to get noticed.

 Example: